ydb-platform/ydb-go-sdk/SQL.md

 ## Query bindings <a name="bindings"></a>

-`YQL` is a language with strict types.
-This means that a query to `YDB` must be written with an explicit declaration of query parameter types using the `DECLARE`keyword.
-Also, in some cases, the special `PRAGMA` operator can be used to simplify of the full table path prefix.
+YQL is a SQL dialect with YDB specific strict types.
+This is great for performance and correctness, but sometimes can be a bit dauting to express in a query, especially when then need to be parametrized externally from the application side.
+For instance, when a YDB query needs to be parametrized, each parameter has name and type provided via `DECLARE` statement.

+Also, because YDB tables reside in virtual filesystem-like structure their names can be quite lengthy.
+There's a `PRAGMA TablePathPrefix` that can scope the rest of the query inside a given prefix, simplifying table names.
 For example, a query to the table `/local/path/to/tables/seasons` might look like this:

 ```
 DECLARE $title AS Text;